 Coogee Island Challenge

-This event is one of Coogee Surf Life Saving Club’s major fundraisers with anywhere between 1,000 and 2,000 keen ocean swimmers.
+This event is one of Coogee Surf Life Saving Club’s major fundraisers, with anywhere between 1,000 and 2,000 keen ocean swimmers attend this event.

-However as the current situation is changing and evolving very quickly, we have a social responsibility to reduce the spread of Coronavirus in our community.
+Currently the current COVID situation is changing and evolving very quickly, and we have a social responsibility to reduce the spread of Coronavirus in our community.
 Public health and safety is our number one priority.

 The Coogee Island Challenge continues to increase in popularity with entrant numbers increasing steadily since the swim’s inception, with a record 1800 swimmers taking the plunge in November 2013.